-If a department cannot allow an employee to take compensatory time off as compensation for overtime during the current pay period, the University will pay the overtime on the payroll payment date for the current pay period.
+If a department cannot allow an employee to take compensatory time off as compensation for overtime during the current pay period, the University will pay the overtime at the earliest possible date.
 Payment of overtime is calculated as the number of hours worked over 40 hours times the employee's overtime rate.
 The overtime rate will be one and half times the employee's hourly rate determined by dividing the employee's annual salary by 2,080 hours, or the full-time equivalency.